HashanP/grunt-foreman/README.md

 grunt.registerTask("serve", "foreman");
 ```

-Optionally, you can add configuration (by target, 'dev' as default) for one, many or any of:
+Optionally, you can add configuration (by target, `dev` as default) for one, many or any of:

 * one or more `env` files
 * a `Procfile`